Shogun616/StockAnalyser/README.md

-Dates and Times in .NET By Filip Ekberg (Pluarsight)
+Excercies Files on Plurarsigh.com By Filip Ekberg